 Vinyl flooring and luxury vinyl tiles (LVT) including Amtico and Karndean ranges are well-suited for use with underfloor heating.

-Warmup offers a wide range of products for vinyl underfloor heating.
-Both water and electric underfloor heating are suitable under vinyl floors.
+Warmup offers a wide range of systems for radiantly heating vinyl floors.
+Both water and electric underfloor heating systems are suitable under vinyl floors.
 The temperature of the heating system with vinyl should not exceed 27°C. Therefore, if you are considering radiant heating with vinyl planks as the sole source of heat, carry out a heat loss calculation first to ensure the heated floor will be providing you with sufficient amount of heat.

 Water systems are most popular in new-builds since the heating system is usually embedded within the structural sub-floor while electric systems are most popular with renovations.